Conditional Lagrangian Wasserstein Flow for Time Series Imputation

 \subsection{Shr\"{o}dinger Bridge}

-The transport problem in Sec.~\ref{subsec:ot} can be further viewed from a distribution evolution perspective, which is particularly suitable for developing the flow models that model the data generation process.
-For this reason, the Shr\"{o}dinger Bridge (SB) problem is introduced~\cite{leonard2012schrodinger}.
-Assume that $\Omega \in C^1([0, T], \mathbb{R}^d)$, $\mathcal{P}(\Omega)$ is a probability path measure on the path space $\Omega$, then the goal of the SB problem aims to find the following optimal path measure:
+The transport problem in Sec.~\ref{subsec:ot} can be further viewed from a distribution evolution perspective, which is particularly suitable for developing the flow-based models that model data generation process.
+For this reason, the Shr\"{o}dinger Bridge (SB) problem is introduced herein~\cite{leonard2012schrodinger}.
+Assume that $\Omega \in C^1(\mathbb{R}^d \times [0, T])$, $\mathcal{P}(\Omega)$ is a probability path measure on the path space $\Omega$, then the goal of the SB problem is to find the following optimal path measure: